 With the pump inoperative, install a vacuum gauge in the system.
 Make sure the pump is at least half filled with liquid.
 Block the suction line and start the pump.
-At operating speed, the pump should pull a vacuum of 20 in of mercury (67728 Pa) or more.
+At operating speed, the pump should pull a vacuum of 20 in.
+(67728 Pa) of mercury or more.
 If it does not, check for air leaks at the suction piping gaskets.